-This way you can potentially increase the targeted traffic to specific landing pages you know engages and convert new users.
+This way you can potentially increase the targeted traffic to specific landing pages you know to engage and convert new users.

 Here is a good example of why protecting your brand against competitors is vital:

-However, this kind of outbidding tactics is much harder to achieve now that Quality Score and page relevance are key.
+However, this kind of outbidding tactic is much harder to achieve now that Quality Score and page relevance are key.
 It would be very unlikely Samsung could pull this off again.

 This implies that you can have visibility about which of your keywords generate business for you and which ones don’t.
 Then use that insight to optimize your budget shift effectively.

 9. Not Optimizing Mobile Separately